Laws of Total Probability

 Mistake 1: Using an Invalid Partition

 The most fundamental error is applying the formula with events that are not a valid partition.
 Students sometimes choose partition events that overlap (not mutually exclusive) or that miss some outcomes (not collectively exhaustive).
-Both errors produce wrong answers.
-Always verify: (1) the events cannot occur simultaneously and (2) the partition probabilities sum to 1.00 before applying the formula.
-If P(B₁) + P(B₂) + … + P(Bₙ) ≠ 1, stop and recheck your partition.
-Probability theory fundamentals emphasize this partition validity requirement as the bedrock of the theorem.
+Always verify: the partition probabilities sum to 1.00 before applying the formula.

 Mistake 2: Confusing P(A | B) with P(B | A)